 According to a Strategy Analytics report published recently, digital video will represent 20% of global video ads in 2023, with a +10.8% CAGR over 2018 to 2023, reaching $51B.

-Another font, Emarketer, expects expenses in digital ads to reach 129.34 billion in 2019, accounting for 54.2% of ad budget in the United States alone (which gives us a total number of 238b, much above previous year spend mentioned by Kantar).
+Another font, Emarketer, expects expenses in digital ads to reach 129.34 billion in 2019, accounting for 54.2% of ad budget in the United States alone (which gives us a total number of 238b, much above the previous year spend mentioned by Kantar).

-Even though Google has been still the leader on spending in the digital budget, the drivers behind the increase of totals are led by social media sites like Facebook and Amazon, with a 31% estimated share in 2019 of the total digital budget.
+Even though Google has been still the leader in spending in the digital budget, the drivers behind the increase of totals are led by social media sites like Facebook and Amazon, with a 31% estimated share in 2019 of the total digital budget.
 The report highlights that this trend is not likely to change anytime soon.